Tolbachik volcano in Kamchatka

 There are strongly pronounced barrancos and a famous glacier of Schmidt which is sloping down along the south slopes.

-Ostry Tolbachik volcano in Kamchatka is considered an extinct volcano with a height of 3682 meters.
+Ostry Tolbachik in Kamchatka is considered an extinct volcano with a height of 3682 meters.
 The date of the last eruption is unknown.

 Plosky Tolbachik volcano